 Under the No Action Alternative, the proposed utility bridge replacement would not occur.
 The conditions of the current utility bridge would continue to decline.
 According to the 2019 inspection report, the bridge is in poor condition overall, and numerous deficiencies require correction within 12 months (NAVFAC EXWC, 2019).
 Direct, short-term, moderate impacts on aquatic resources within College Creek could occur if the bridge failed and severed utility lines.
 Under a worst-case scenario, a sudden discharge of materials into College Creek could kill aquatic wildlife and vegetation within the creek.
-Locally decreased dissolved oxygen levels in could also affect the water quality and aquatic habitat within College Creek from hypoxia until the creek recovers.
+Locally decreased dissolved oxygen levels in could also affect the water quality and aquatic habitat within College Creek.
+The depletion of dissolved oxygen would temporarily likely create a "dead zone" within College Creek from hypoxia until the creek recovers.
 Given the proximity of the utility bridge to the confluence with the Severn River, indirect impacts within the Severn River could also occur.
-These impacts from a worst-case scenario bridge failure would result in moderate impacts on the biological resources would occur under the No Action Alternative.
+These impacts from a worstcase scenario bridge failure would result in moderate impacts on the biological resources within College Creek, but impacts would be short term.
+Therefore, no significant impacts on biological resources would occur under the No Action Alternative.